 For the purposes of our audit we have made enquiries of all Grant Thornton UK LLP teams providing services to the Authority.
-No other services were identified.

-Service £ Threats Safeguards

-Audit related
+We have recently been appointed as the auditor of the Children's Trust, a subsidiary of the Council

-Certification of Housing capital receipts grant 16,000 Self-Interest (because this is a recurring fee) The level of this recurring fee taken on its own is not considered a significant threat to independence as the fee for this work is £16,000 in comparison to the total fee for the audit of £153,136 and in particular relative to Grant Thornton UK LLP's turnover overall.
+Service £ Threats Safeguards Audit related Certification of Housing subsidy grant 16,000 Self-Interest (because this is a recurring fee) The level of this recurring fee taken on its own is not considered a significant threat to independence as the fee for this work is £16,000 in comparison to the total fee for the audit of £153,136 and in particular relative to Grant Thornton UK LLP's turnover overall.
 Further, it is a fixed fee and there is no contingent element to it.
 These factors all mitigate the perceived self-interest threat to an acceptable level.

-Non-audit related

-None expected to be supplied
+Audit of the accounts of he Children's Trust £23,000 Self-Interest (because this is a recurring fee) The level of this recurring fee taken on its own is not considered a significant threat to independence as the fee for this work is £23,000 in comparison to the total fee for the audit of £153,136 and in particular relative to Grant Thornton UK LLP's turnover overall.
+Further, it is a fixed fee and there is no contingent element to it.
+These factors all mitigate the perceived self-interest threat to an acceptable level.
+Self-Review Grant Thornton involvement with the Children's Trust is limited to audit.
+No advisory work will be undertaken.
+A separate Engagement Manager and Lead for both audits Non-audit related None expected to be supplied